Management of Second Trimester Fetal Loss

 Specific causes can be either maternal or fetal; however, in 50% of cases no direct cause is found.
 Fetal causes include chromosomal and congenital abnormalities.
 Maternal causes include anatomic factors (insufficient cervix and uterine anomalies), immunologic factors, placental abnormalities, infection, thrombophilia and uncontrolled maternal illness.

-After the diagnosis of fetal loss, delivery should be initiated within several weeks to avoid possible DIC.
+Delivery should be initiated soon after the diagnosis of fetal loss to decrease risk of DIC.
 Delivery options are dilatation and evacuation (D&E) or medical induction of labor.
 D&E is associated with lower morbidity because of decreased need for antibiotic therapy or further surgical intervention.

 Providers should only offer D&E if they are skilled in the procedure and the fetal size is appropriate.
 Risks include hemorrhage, uterine perforation and cervical laceration.
 D&E does not allow for the patient to view or hold an intact fetus or have an autopsy performed, though a diagnosis may frequently be possible from pathologic analysis.